discourse/discourse/docs/SECURITY.md

 ### CSRF

-[CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) allows malicious sites to perform HTTP requests pretending to be an end-user (without their knowledge), mostly by getting users who already hold a valid forum login cookie to click a specific link in their web browser.
+[CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) allows malicious sites to perform HTTP requests in the context of a forum user without their knowledge -- mostly by getting users who already hold a valid forum login cookie to click a specific link in their web browser.

-Discourse extends the built-in Rails CSRF protection:
+Discourse extends the built-in Rails CSRF protection in the following ways:

 1. By default any non GET requests ALWAYS require a valid CSRF token.
 If a CSRF token is missing Discourse will raise an exception.

-2. API calls using the secret API bypass CSRF checks
+2. API calls using the secret API bypass CSRF checks.

 3. Certain pages are "cachable", we do not render the CSRF token (`<meta name='csrf-token' ...`) on any cachable pages.
-Instead when user's are about to perform the first non GET request they retrieve the token via GET `session/csrf`
+Instead when users are about to perform the first non GET request they retrieve the token just in time via `GET session/csrf`

 ### Deployment concerns

-Discourse strongly recommend that the various Discourse processes (web server, clockwork, sidekiq) run under a non-elevated account.
+We strongly recommend that the various Discourse processes (web server, clockwork, sidekiq) run under a non-elevated account.
 See [our install guide](https://github.com/discourse/discourse/blob/master/docs/INSTALL-ubuntu.md) for details.

-### Where should I report security issues?

-In order to give the community time to respond and upgrade we strongly urge you report all security issues privately.
-Please email us at `team@discourse.org` with details and we will respond ASAP.
-Security issues *always* take precedence over bug fixes and feature work.
-We can and do mark releases as "urgent" if they contain serious security fixes.